TheChymera/mkstage4/README.md

 tar xvjpf archive_name.tar.bz2 --xattrs-include='*.*' --numeric-owner
 ```

-If you use the `-k` option, extract `src` and the modules separately:
+If you use the `-k` option, extract the `src` and modules archives separately:

 ```bash
 tar xvjpf archive_name.tar.bz2.kmod